icpc/ccs-specs/JSON_Format.md

 The API information object provides metadata about the API and the data provider.

-Properties of API information objects:
+Properties of an API information object:

 | Name         | Type              | Description
 | :----------- | :---------------- | :----------